nfrechette/acl/docs/README.md

 # Supported algorithms

-The library aims to support a few core algorithms that will be well suited for production use and other algorithms that are interesting to compare against.
+ACL aims to support a few core algorithms that are well suited for production use and other algorithms that are interesting to compare against.

 *  [Uniformly sampled](algorithm_uniformly_sampled.md)